-Once both the interfaces of hte X-gateway have been properly configured, the PLC (them master) on the primary network will have to explicitly allow the X-gateway to exchange I/O data, for any I/O data exchange to occur between the primary and the secondary networks.
-To accomplish this, the PLC will write the command "OPERATIONAL#" in the control word, see "Control Word" on page 25 for further information.
+Once both the interfaces of the X-gateway have been properly configured, the PLC (the master) on the primary network will have to explicitly allow the X-gateway to exchange I/O data, for any I/O data exchange to occur between the primary and secondary networks.
+To accomplish this, the PLC will write the command "OPERATIONAL" in the control word, see "Control Word" on page 23 for further information.

-If the module is set as master, it will automatically be available when the PLC has enabled data exchange.
-The module will ocntrol the secondary network, using the instructions sent in the control word form the PLC.
+If the module is set as master, it will automatically be available, when the PLC has enabled data exchange.
+The module will control the secondary network, using the instructions sent in the control word from the PLC.